 WRITERS GUILD OF AMERICA, WEST, INC., on behalf of itself and its affiliate, WRITERS GUILD OF AMERICA, EAST, INC.

+By: /s/ David J. Young

-David J. Young Executive Director
+David J. Young

+Executive Director

 The respective companies represented by the ALLIANCE OF MOTION PICTURE AND TELEVISION PRODUCERS, INC.